cortex-js/cortexjs.io/docs/compute-engine/84-reference-control-structures.md

 <Signature name="Return">_value_</Signature>

-Interupts the evaluation of a `["Function"]` expression.
+Interrupts the evaluation of a `["Function"]` expression.
 The value of the `["Function"]` expression is `value`.

 The `["Return"]` expression is useful when used with functions that have